-At Adigital we would also like to point out that the obligation for the operating system to activate parental controls by default, and for the manufacturer to provide specific warning information, do not take into account that neither the manufacturer of the device nor the operating system, will have data or knowledge about, among other things, the recommended time of use of products and services, so this obligation is neither proportional nor consistent with the capabilities of the manufacturer.
-In addition, the APLO also obliges importers, distributors and marketers to carry out verification of compliance with these requirements and conditions, and does not take into account equipment already on the market.
+We would also like to point out that the obligations for the operating system to activate parental controls by default, and for the manufacturer to provide specific warning information, do not take into account that neither the manufacturer of the device nor the operating system, will have data or knowledge about, among other things, the recommended time of use of products and services.
+Therefore, this obligation is neither proportional nor consistent with the capabilities of the manufacturer.
+In addition, the APLO obliges www.ecommerce-europe.eu | info@ecommerce-europe.eu | +32 (0) 496 273 060 importers, distributors and marketers to carry out verification of compliance with these requirements and conditions and does not take into account equipment already on the market.

-However, the Radio Equipment Directive (RED) limits the powers of the Member States to legislate in this area with the aim of promoting harmonization, establishing in its Articles 3 and 9 that it is up to the EU legislator - and only to it - to define the essential requirements that radio equipment must meet and to determine the rules applicable to its marketing.
+However, the Radio Equipment Directive (RED) limits the powers of the Member States to legislate in this area with the aim of promoting harmonisation, establishing in its Articles 3 and 9 that it is up to the EU legislator - and only to it - to define the essential requirements that radio equipment must meet and to determine the rules applicable to its marketing.
 In this area, the Member States may only regulate the putting into service or use of radio equipment, always in compliance with very specific requirements.

 In other words, Member States have no authority to subject the placing on the market of radio equipment to requirements other than those provided for in Article 3 of the RED Directive, such as the mandatory inclusion of parental control functionality.
-Furthermore, it directly prohibits preventing "the placing on the market in their territory of radio equipment which complies with this Directive".

-To avoid fragmentation of the digital single market, European policy makers should adopt an EU-wide approach to online child safety, including ecosystem-wide initiatives related to parental control.
+To avoid the fragmentation of the Digital Single Market, European policy makers should adopt an EU-wide approach to online child safety, including ecosystem-wide initiatives related to parental control.
 Rather than discarding existing parental control tools, the aim should be to integrate and enhance them.